Find Cheap Home Insurance Quotes in New York

-The best homeowners insurance company has an ideal combination of low price, varied coverage options and reliable customer service.
-We collected thousands of home insurance quotes and reviewed a dozen of the top insurers in New York to find the right insurance for every New Yorker and their home.
+The best homeowners insurance company has an ideal combination of low price, various coverage options and reliable customer service.
+We collected thousands of home insurance quotes and reviewed 10 of the top insurers in New York to find the best insurance for every New Yorker and their home.

 Best NY home insurer for most people: NYCM Insurance

 The best home insurance company for most New Yorkers is NYCM Insurance.
 NYCM is not nationally known, but it offers the lowest rates in the state — a policy costs $503 per year, on average.
 That's $915 less expensive than the average home insurance cost in New York.
 NYCM's customer service reviews are also above average among the state’s insurers.

 The company also offers an array of discounts, meaning you might be able to save even more.
 For example, combining your auto and home insurance policies results can earn you a 25% discount from your total insurance bill.
 Adding an umbrella policy increases the savings to 35%.